-- Third-party insurance is a policy that covers material, personal, and economical damages the policyholder may cause to a third party
+- Third-party insurance is a policy that covers material, personal, and economic damages the policyholder may cause to a third party.

-- This policy provides cover for injury treatment, damage repairs, or even death of the third-party
+- This policy covers injury treatment, damage repairs, or even death of the third party.

 - The significant difference between third-party and comprehensive insurance is that comprehensive policy offers additional coverage, such as damages due to disasters, compensation for insured individuals, etc.

 - In this policy, the first party is the insured, the second party is the insurer, and the third party is any other person.

 - As per the policy, if the insured causes damage to the third party, they can raise an insurance claim with the insurer.

 - The insurer then inquires about the incident, and if the claim is valid, they will cover any third-party costs such as medical care, damage repair, and more.